 Our primary focus during testing centers on distance gains and accuracy improvement, because illegal golf balls typically offer “long and straight” as a selling point.

-We compare how much farther these balls fly compared to legal options and evaluate their ability to fly straighter.
+We compare how far these balls fly to legal options and evaluate their ability to fly straighter.

 This testing reveals the true performance benefits that make these balls appealing despite their “illegal” status.